MAT in Middle Grades Education (Grades 4-8)

 Bachelors in English and Women & Gender Studies, University of Georgia

-The MAT in Middle Grades Education is a full-time, two-year program.
-At the beginning of each fall semester, the MAT program of study includes a variety of coursework focused on middle school youth, curriculum design, instructional strategies, and content.
-Students will take one of the middle grades core courses each semester alongside subject matter content courses, which provide opportunities to study deeply in the two subject areas you choose.
+The M.A.T. in Middle Grades Education is a full-time, two-year program.
+At the beginning of each Fall semester, the M.A.T. program of study (PDF) includes a variety of coursework focused on middle school youth, curriculum design, instructional strategies, and content.
+Students will take one of the middle grades core courses each semester alongside subject matter content courses, which provide opportunities to study deeply in the in the subject area they choose.

 In the middle grades core courses, students will be immersed in topics and experiences, such as learning to unlearn the deficit perspectives about 10 to 15 year olds that dominate popular culture; developing an understanding of middle grades students’ communities and cultural contexts and how we can bring those assets into our curriculum and instruction; examining how youth, educators, and schools are always connected to and impacted by a larger network of systems; designing engaging curriculum and instructional practices that are equitable and accessible for all students; and assessing and responding to students’ learning needs.